Miss Universe 2014: Selection of participants

-Contestants from 88 countries and territories were selected to compete in the competition.
+Contestants from eighty-eight countries and territories were selected to compete in the competition.
 Six of these delegates were appointees to their national titles, while seven were selected to replace the original dethroned winner.

 Camille Cerf, Miss France 2015, was appointed as Miss Universe France 2014 after Flora Coquerel, Miss France 2014, will only compete at Miss World 2014 due to the conflicting schedules of the two pageants.
 Coquerel competed in the pageant the following year.
 Marcela Chmielowska, the second runner-up of Miss Polonia 2011, was appointed as Miss Universe Poland 2014, due to the rescheduling of the Miss Polonia 2014 pageant in December 2014.

 Laurence Langen, Miss Belgium 2014, was replaced by her first runner-up, Anissa Blondin, due to problems with the Miss Belgium Organization.
 Nora Xu, Miss Universe China 2014, originally was supposed to represent China at Miss Universe.
 However, Xu preferred to continue with her studies instead of competing in the pageant.
 Due to this, Hu Yanliang, first runner-up at Miss Universe China 2014, replaced Xu as Miss Universe China 2014.
-Arnela Zeković, first runner-up at Miss Serbia 2013, was replaced by Anđelka Tomašević as the representative of Serbia at Miss Universe due to personal reasons.
+Arnela Zeković, first runner-up at Miss Serbia 2013, was replaced by Anđelka Tomašević as the representative of Serbia at Miss Universe for personal reasons.
 Carolyne Bernard, Miss Universe Tanzania 2014, originally was supposed to represent Tanzania at Miss Universe.
 However, Bernard withdrew after fracturing her feet in a car accident.
 Due to this, Nale Boniface, second runner-up of Miss Universe Tanzania 2014, replaced Bernard as the representative of Tanzania in Miss Universe.

 Rolene Strauss, Miss South Africa 2014, was expected to compete at the Miss Universe and Miss World pageants.
 However, after winning Miss World 2014, Strauss was ineligible to compete for Miss Universe 2014.
 Ziphozakhe Zokufa, first runner-up of Miss South Africa 2014, replaced Strauss as the representative of South Africa in Miss Universe.
 Weluree Ditsayabut, Miss Universe Thailand 2014, was replaced by her first runner-up, Pimbongkod Chankaew, after calling for the supporters of the Prime Minister of Thailand to be executed.
-Diana Harkusha, second runner-up of Miss Ukraine Universe 2014, was appointed as the representative of Ukraine at Miss Universe after Anna Andres, Miss Ukraine Universe 2014, resigned due to personal reasons.
+Diana Harkusha, second runner-up of Miss Ukraine Universe 2014, was appointed as the representative of Ukraine at Miss Universe after Anna Andres, Miss Ukraine Universe 2014, resigned for personal reasons.

 The 2014 edition saw the returns of Albania, Egypt, Georgia, Ireland, Kenya, Kosovo, Portugal, Saint Lucia, and Uruguay.
 Kenya last competed in 2005, Egypt and Portugal last competed in 2011, while the others last competed in 2012.
 Azerbaijan, Botswana, Denmark, Estonia, Namibia, Romania, and Vietnam withdrew.
 Nguyễn Lâm Diễm Trang, the second runner-up of Miss Vietnam 2014, was appointed to represent Vietnam at Miss Universe but withdrew at the last minute due to lack of time to prepare for the pageant.
 Azerbaijan, Botswana, Denmark, Estonia, Namibia, and Romania withdrew after their respective organizations failed to hold a national competition or appoint a delegate.